billw2/rpi-clone/README.md

 so the partition types won't match and rpi-clone will want to do an initialize.
 The part to note is that rpi-clone will tell you the steps it will take when doing an image clone of several partitions.
 It will even make a swap partition on the destination.
+So, I'll also note that this example gives a clue if you want to try using rpi-clone on a desktop.
 ```
 pi@rpi0: ~$ sudo  rpi-clone sda